rust-lang/rfcs/text/0000-let-else.md

 ### Complete Alternative

-- Don't make any changes; use existing syntax like `if let` and `match` as shown in the motivating example, or write macros to simplify the code.
+Don't make any changes; use existing syntax like `match` (or `if let`) as shown in the motivating example, or write macros to simplify the code.

 # Prior art
 [prior-art]: #prior-art